tualatin/tailforwindows/Readme!.txt

 Changelog:
 v.2.2.xxxx.x
+* new profile converter (T4W.exe /convert local -> converts roaming profile to local; T4W.exe /convert roaming -> converts local profile to roaming)
 * new settings in JSON file
-* new Tail4Windows can save settings in Users\User\Roaming\Tail4Windows\ (IsUserSettings true) or Tail4Windows\Settings (IsUserSettings false), take a look T4W.exe.config - for portable use
+* new portable or user mode, take a look into T4W.exe.config - Portable - default is False
 * new AutoUpdate checks for new version at startup and every 24 hours
 * new change Bookmark icon, if a comment exists
 * new Bookmark overview (Ctrl+Alt+B)